evert/evert.github.com/_posts/2023/2023-04-26-oauth2-usability.md

 * Any custom non-standard extensions.

 To some extent this is by design.
 The OAuth2 spec calls itself: "The OAuth 2.0 Authorization Framework".
-If you have an authentication use-case, you can likely use framework as a foundation.
+It's not saying it is _the_ protocol, but rather it's a set of really good building blocks to implement your own authentication.

-For end-users this is not ideal.
+But for users that want to use generic OAuth2 tooling this is not ideal.
 Not only because of the amount of information that needs to be shared, but also it requires users of your API to be familiar with all these terms.

 A side-effect of this is that API vendors that use OAuth2 will be more likely roll their own SDKs, so they can insulate users from these implementation details.
 It also creates a market for products like Nango and Passport.js.